ghi-electronics/Docs/software/tinyclr/native/interops.md

 [!code-makefile[makefile](samples/makefile)]

-Because TinyCLR can't currently dynamically relocate your code, you'll need to provide the proper base and length values for the RLI region in the scatterfile by changing the `RLI_BASE` and `RLI_LENGTH` placeholders.
-You can find the RLI region for your device, if it has one, in the device's specifications.
+Because TinyCLR can't currently dynamically relocate your code, you'll need to provide the proper base and length values for the interop region in the scatterfile by changing the `INTEROP_BASE` and `INTEROP_LENGTH` placeholders.
+You can find the interop region for your device, if it has one, in the device's documentation.

 [!code[scatterfile](samples/scatterfile)]